 Length vs. circumference

 Our results are plotted in Figs 3 and 4, and reported in Tables 1, 3, 5, and 7.
 Using a least-squares regression analysis first, we found very high correlation coefficients (R2) ranging from 0.793 to 0.932 in S. fatalis, which had larger sample sizes, and from 0.733 to 0.906 for P. atrox, which had fewer specimens.
 Least-squares regression slopes ranged from 0.520 to 0.669 in S. fatalis, suggesting that all its limb bones became more robust as it grew, and from 0.526 to 1.241 in P. atrox, with the front limbs giving more robust slopes, and the hind limbs close to isometric growth.
+In every case, the least-squares regression slopes of the La Brea cats were much larger than the slopes for living cats.

 [Fig 3: Bivariate plots of data of limb bone length vs. circumference for Smilodon fatalis and Panthera atrox.
 A-B. Humerus length vs. circumference for Smilodon (A) and P. atrox (B).
 C-D. Radius length vs. circumference for Smilodon (C) and P. atrox (D).
-E-F. Femur length vs. circumference for for Smilodon (E) and P. atrox (F).G-H. Tibia length vs. circumference for for Smilodon (G) and P. atrox (H).]
+E-F. Femur length vs. circumference for for Smilodon (E) and P. atrox (F).G-H. Tibia length vs. circumference for Smilodon (G) and P. atrox (H).]

 [Fig 4: Bivariate plot of data of limb bone length vs. area for Smilodon fatalis and Panthera atrox.
 A-B. Humerus length vs. area for Smilodon (A) and P. atrox (B).
 C-D. Radius length vs. area for Smilodon (C) and P. atrox (D).
 E-F. Femur length vs. area for Smilodon (E) and P. atrox (F).
 G-H. Tibia length vs. area for Smilodon (G) and P. atrox (H).]

-Since there is no independent or dependent variable in this analysis, we fit a reduced major axis instead.
+Since there is no independent or dependent variable in this analysis, we calculated a reduced major axis instead of using the least-squares slope.
 First, we examined P. atrox (Fig 3), whose limbs might be expected to grow more gracile like those of a tiger or any other very large cat.
 The RMA slope for the humerus (Fig 3B) is 1.32, almost identical to the 1.36 slope of the tiger and most other living cats, and statistically gracile.
 The hind limb RMA slopes are 1.63 for the femur (Fig 3F) and 1.08 for the tibia (Fig 3H), again suggesting gracile to isometric growth in these limbs, and very similar to the gracile slopes seen in the living felids.
 Interestingly, the radius gives a slope of 0.34 (Fig 3D), which would indicate robust proportions.
 However, this is based on only eight specimens, the smallest sample in the entire study, so it might be affected by small sample size and inadequate range of sizes from smallest juveniles to adults.
 Likewise, the confidence interval for the RMA of most of the P. atrox is relatively large because of the small sample sizes, so the slopes are not significantly different from isometric growth.